Training Proficient Pollsters

 Associate Professor of History Blair L. M. Kelley is the subject of a video created by students in COM 437 - Advanced Digital Video, in the Department of Communication.
 The video highlights Kelley's research and her passion for teaching.
 Kelley's research has focused on the social movements that undergirded change for African Americans.
 Among the courses she teaches are oral history and the civil rights movement.
 This semester she co-taught "The South in Black and White" with Duke University historian Tim Tyson.
 Students enrolled from campuses throughout the Triangle to explore the history of race in the South.

-Michael Garval is Associate Professor of French and the CHASS Director of the Master of Arts in Liberal Studies (MALS) program.
-Garval’s book “A Dream of Stone” focuses on his […]
+Meet Michael Garval, associate professor of French and the Humanities and Social Sciences Director of the Master of Arts in Liberal Studies (MALS) program.

-Clifford Griffin, Associate Professor of Political Science in the School of Public and International Affairs, is an expert on Haitian and Caribbean politics and development.
-Drawn to politics by a quest […]
+Clifford Griffin, associate professor of political science in the School of Public and International Affairs, is an expert on Haitian and Caribbean politics and development.

-Scott Fitzpatrick is Associate Professor of Archaeology in the Department of Sociology and Anthropology.
-Fitzpatrick, who has researched the phenomenon of very large stone “money” on Palau, focuses on […]
+Meet Scott Fitzpatrick, associate professor of archaeology in the Department of Sociology and Anthropology.
+Fitzpatrick, who has researched the phenomenon of very large stone "money" on Palau, focuses on island archaeology, maritime adaptations, and the evolution of complex societies.